Food and Drink in Russia

 Russia is a multinational, multicultural state with many different cuisines that visitors can sample.
 Since the end of the Soviet Union many other cuisines have become available throughout the country, and international food trends are increasingly incorporated into the Russian food scene.
 There is also a huge variety available in Russia’s supermarkets, and with a little effort you will be able to cook your favourite meal.
-Read on to discover more information about what’s available and what prices you can expect.
+Read on to discover more information about what food is available on a trip to Russia and what prices you can expect.

 Eating Out: Average prices

 An average meal at a modest restaurant should cost around 500 roubles (just over $8), with a three-course meal at a mid-range establishment costing 2,000 roubles ($30).
 But of course, this varies enormously depending on the city, cuisine, and even the time of day.

 It’s worth noting that many restaurants serve a ‘business lunch’, generally between the hours of 12 - 4pm.
 These two or three course set menus are extremely good value; sometimes the entire business lunch is cheaper than just one of the items on the regular menu!
 The average price of a business lunch in St Petersburg or Moscow is 300-500 roubles (around $5 - $9).